-- 8. All housing developments, whether renovation, alteration, conversions or new building, must take account of the local character and: - 8.1.
-Be of high visual quality and be in keeping with neighbouring buildings, street scene and, where relevant, surrounding countryside
+- 5.1.8.
+All housing developments, whether renovation, alteration, conversions or new building, must take account of the local character and: - 5.1.9.
+Be of high visual quality and respond sensitively to neighbouring buildings, street scene and, where relevant, surrounding countryside.

-- 8.2.
-Reflect local topography, ridge heights, window size, proportions, layout and plot sizes. - 8.3.
-Have boundaries that ideally are green, using mixed native species rather than hard building materials. - 8.4.
-Be suitable for use for older residents and those with young families, such as in the Lifetime Homes standard 202086. - 8.5.
+- 5.1.10.
+Respond sensitively to local topography, ridge heights, window size, proportions, layout and plot sizes. - 5.1.11.
+Have boundaries that ideally are green, using mixed native species rather than hard building materials. - 5.1.12.
+Be suitable for use for older residents and those with young families, such as in the Lifetime Homes standard 202092. - 5.1.13.
 Should not impact on the views in and around the surrounding countryside such as illustrated in the Plan (Figure 6).